optsim/aavail-ai-capstone/README.md

 Part 3: test on the forecasting approach using the new data sets provided in cs-production.
 The forecast error for Aug/Sep is around
-        20~30%.
-The model had very good forecast for Oct/Nov at only 1~2%.
+        20% to 30%.
+The model had very good forecast for Oct/Nov at only 1% to 2%.
 But there is a cliff dropping on December, with forecast at 595K and actual came in just at 220K.
 Upon further review, there are only 6 days of data from December, thus the big forecasting error.